aioli-framework/aioli/docs/index.rst

 About
 =====

-Aioli is a Framework for building RESTful HTTP and WebSocket APIs.
-Its easy-to-use component system, which was built with emphasis on portability and composability, offers a sensible separation of application logic, data access and request/response layers.

-Furthermore, it makes use of asyncio, is lightweight, and provides high performance and concurrency–especially for IO-bound workloads.
+Aioli was created with usability, extensibility and performance in mind, and is used for building modular, fast and highly concurrent web backend applications of any size.

-Note that Aioli only works with modern versions of Python (3.6+) and is *Event loop driven*, i.e. code must be `asynchronous <https://docs.python.org/3/library/asyncio.html>`_.
+It works with modern versions of Python (3.6+), is *event loop driven* and makes use of `asyncio <https://docs.python.org/3/library/asyncio.html>`_ with `uvloop <https://github.com/MagicStack/uvloop>`_.

-Not in the mood for reading docs?
 Check out `The Guestbook Repository <https://github.com/aioli-framework/aioli-guestbook-example>`_ for a comprehensive RESTful HTTP example.

 .. toctree::
    :caption: Setup